nexus-rpc/sdk-go/README.md

 The `GetResult` method is used to get the result of an operation, issuing a network request to the handle's client's configured endpoint.

-By default, GetResult returns (nil, [ErrOperationStillRunning]) immediately after issuing a call if the operation has not yet completed.
+By default, GetResult returns (nil, `ErrOperationStillRunning`) immediately after issuing a call if the operation has not yet completed.

-Callers may set GetOperationResultOptions.Wait to a value greater than 0 to alter this behavior, causing the client to long poll for the result issuing one or more requests until the provided wait period exceeds, in which case (nil, [ErrOperationStillRunning]) is returned.
+Callers may set GetOperationResultOptions.Wait to a value greater than 0 to alter this behavior, causing the client to long poll for the result issuing one or more requests until the provided wait period exceeds, in which case (nil, `ErrOperationStillRunning`) is returned.

 The wait time is capped to the deadline of the provided context.
+Make sure to handle both context deadline errors and `ErrOperationStillRunning`.

-When an operation completes unsuccessfuly, the returned error type is `UnsuccessfulOperationError`.
+Note that the wait period is enforced by the server and may not be respected if the server is misbehaving.
+Set the context deadline to the max allowed wait period to ensure this call returns in a timely fashion.

 ⚠️ If a response is returned, its body must be read in its entirety and closed to free up the underlying connection.